 In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of Itron, Inc. and subsidiaries at December 31, 2000 and 1999, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2000, in conformity with accounting principles generally accepted in the United States of America.
-Also, in our opinion, such financial statement schedules, when considered in relation to the basic consolidated financial statements taken as a whole, present fairly in all material respects the information set forth therein.
+Also, in our opinion, such financial statement schedule, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.

-As discussed in Note 1 to the financial statements, the Company changed its method of accounting for revenues in 2000.
+As discussed in Note 1 to the consolidated financial statements, the Company changed its method of accounting for revenues in 2000.
+Also, as discussed in Note 16, the accompanying 2000 consolidated financial statements have been restated.

-Deloitte & Touche LLP
+DELOITTE & TOUCHE LLP

-Seattle, Washington February 2, 2001
+Seattle, Washington February 2, 2001 (February 5, 2002 as to Note 16)